 So we can open ourselves to the idea of recognising intention in others.
 What are looking for?

 Behaviour is an expression of emotional need.
 Paul Gilbert in The Compassionate Mind talks about three core mammalian motivational systems, Seeking, Fear, and Rest.
-We are looking for something, protecting our self from challenge or threats, or quietly getting on with business as usual.
+At a primitive level we are all busy either looking for something, protecting our self from challenge or threats, or resting/quietly getting on with business as usual.

 The key bit is an understanding of how these are playing out for others.
 Another way of thinking about this is “what kind of stressor are they reacting to.”
 Physician Gabor Mate cites meta-research in the US which outlines three universal causes of stress: uncertainty, lack of information and loss of control.
 These are stressors for everyone, each of us are differently calibrated, but each of us are affected by these.